My 2015 American League Predictions

-Once again, baseball season is upon us.
-Since I will be on vacation next week, I am doing my predictions blogs this week as part of this year’s March assignment for the United Cardinals Bloggers.
-I am starting with the American League, later will be the National League, and then postseason and awards.
+I am really excited that baseball season is almost here.
+I am doing my predictions blogs this week as part of this year’s March assignment for the United Cardinals Bloggers.
+In an amazing five part daily blog series, today I am starting with the American League.
+Then I will be going thru every division in the National League, and then postseason and awards.

 Boston Red Sox

 Tampa Bay Rays

 Boston has enough to win the division because no other team wants it.
 Toronto has made some moves that will help them but they didn’t really address their pitching needs.
 New York will be bad but not as bad as Tampa Bay, who may be the worst team in baseball.